ย

 Are you ready?
 Me too!
 Let's start, of course...with physics ๐Ÿฅฐ

-Did you know that being submerged in water acts like a giant compression stocking for your entire body?
-This is due to the effect of hydrostatic pressure—the force exerted by fluid due to gravity...that gets greater the deeper the water gets (it’s why you ears hurt if you try to dive down to the bottom of a 12-foot pool).
+Did you know that being in water acts like a giant compression stocking for your entire body?
+This is due to the effect of something called "hydrostatic pressure"—the force exerted by fluid due to gravity.
+Hydrostatic pressure means that the deeper the water gets, the more pressure the water exerts--it’s why you ears hurt if you try to dive down to the bottom of a 12-foot pool.

-This hydrostatic pressure is fantastic for reducing swelling, and the buoyancy of the water reduces pressure on our joints, making aquatic exercise FABULOUS for all of life’s stages.
-But…with that amazing compression comes a shift in ‘where’ our body holds fluid…which puts the kidneys at the center of the “why we pee after swimming” mystery.
+This hydrostatic pressure is fantastic for reducing swelling, reducing blood pressure, reducing the load on our heart and blood vessels and, and the buoyancy of the water even reduces pressure on our joints, making aquatic exercise FABULOUS for all of life’s stages.
+But…with that amazing compression comes a shift in ‘where’ our body holds fluid…which puts the kidneys at the center of the “why we need pee during and after swimming” mystery.

 Your kidneys, detecting this rapid increase in perceived blood volume in the midsection, kick into action, thinking you've just consumed a significant amount of water.
 They speed up filtration, to make more pee to clear out this ‘extra” fluid, which in turn fills up our bladder swiftly.
 This whole process takes about 20 minutes, leading to the initial urge to pee after being in the water for about 20 minutes.